Tracktion/tracktion_engine/tutorials/04 - DistortionEffectDemo.md

 - The `applyToBuffer` function is where plugin processing takes place.
 The destination buffer can be obtained from the `PluginRenderContext` in order to apply digital signal processing.

-- First, if the plugin is disabled, we return the function early to prevent processing.
+- If the plugin is disabled, we return the function early to prevent processing.
 ```
 if (! isEnabled())
     return;